 The Workers’ Rights Program at CMS works towards strengthening the enforcement of workers’ rights through affirmative litigation, policy reform, individual representation, and community education.
 In collaboration with workers’ centers and community-based organizations citywide, the Workers’ Rights Program provides advice and representation to hundreds of low-income and immigrant workers each year facing a range of problems, including wage theft, entitlement to paid and unpaid leave (family leave, sick leave, etc…), discrimination, unemployment insurance, and other basic workplace rights.
 The Workers’ Rights Program represents clients at various city, state and federal enforcement agencies, as well as in state and federal courts.

 Applicants should be currently enrolled in an ABA accredited law school.
-The internship is unpaid, however CMS will support the applicant’s effort to obtain funding from outside sources (e.g., their law school, Equal Justice America, etc…).
-Interns must be able to commit to a schedule of 35 hours per week for at least 8 weeks.
+The internship is unpaid, however CMS will support the applicant’s effort to obtain funding from outside sources (e.g., their law school, Equal Justice America, etc…), or to receive law school credit for the internship.

 Interested applicants should email a cover letter, resume, writing sample, and three references directly to the program to which they are applying: